 Student-Staff Consultative Committees (SSCCs)

-Students partnering with staff to shape academic program improvements
+The Student Staff Consultative Committee consists of students partnering with staff to shape academic program improvements.

 An SSCC meets twice a semester to discuss various opportunities to enhance program-related issues, such as: